 \section{Performance of the SH and CH schemes}

 As a result, we may quantify the optimal DIQKD-performance of the CH and SH schemes depicted in \figref{fig:scheme}, by conducting an unconstrained nonlinear maximisation of $K$ in \eqnref{keyDIQKD} over all adjustable parameters.
 In particular, for each of the schemes, we optimise over the source parameters $p$ and $\bar{p}$, transmittance values $T$ and $t$, as well as polarization angles specifying the user measurements.
+Still, we ensure $p,\bar{p}\approx0$ and $T\approx1$ (or $T\approx0$) in case of the SH (or CH) scheme, so that the distributed quantum states can be truncated at a finite order in $p$, $\bar{p}$ and $1-T$ (or $T$).
+Nonetheless, in order to maintain security we bypass such a truncation by giving full control to the eavesdropper over the higher-order terms that are neglected.
 Moreover, the critical noise parameters can then also be determined by similar optimisation procedures---conducted while increasing the noise until the key rate \eref{keyDIQKD} cannot be made strictly positive.
 Explicit details about these optimization steps are given in Apps.~\ref{app:pguess}, \ref{app:higher_terms} and \ref{app:robust}.

 We summarise the performance of the SH and CH schemes in \tabref{tab.1}.
 Although the SH scheme is simpler, requiring only two single-photon sources, its performance is worse than the CH scheme for all figures of merit considered.
 From here onwards, we thus focus on the CH scheme, which defines the ultimate experimental requirements for DIQKD to be possible within our approach.
 In what follows, we show that this scheme offers reasonable levels of robustness against all relevant noise parameters.